MaestroError/html-strings-affixer/README.md

 Available commands:
 - replace - Main command, which makes replacement of strings
 - check - Checks folder and gives report with files and count of found strings
-- clear-log - If you use log_folder config, logs are generated. this command clear all log files
+- clear-log - If you use log_folder config, logs are generated. this command clear all log files (Has no arguments)

 Some configs you can pass as arguments, use `hsa [command] --help` to read more about command.

-### Replace command
+### Replace command arguments
--allowed string
+- -allowed="(string)" - allowed file types, separated by commas
-        allowed file types, separated by commas -detailed
+- -detailed - If passed, detailed report printed
-        If true, detailed report printed
+- -file="(string)" - Use this argument to run command only on one file
-  -file string
+- -folder="(string)" - Folder to scan
-        Use this argument to run command only on one file -folder string
+- -force - If passed, git status check is ignored
-        Folder to scan
+- -only="(string)" - Methods to use while parsing, separated by commas.
+Available: text, placeholder, alt, title, hashtag
-  -force
+- -prefix="(string)" - New prefix for strings
-        If true, git status check is ignored
+- -suffix="(string)" - New suffix for strings

-  -only string
+### Check command arguments
-        Methods to use while parsing, separated by commas.
-Available: text, placeholder, alt, title, hashtag -prefix string
+- -allowed="(string)" - allowed file types, separated by commas
-        New prefix for strings
+- -file="(string)" - Use this argument to run command only on one file
-  -suffix string
+- -folder="(string)" - Folder to scan
-        New suffix for strings
+- -only="(string)" - Methods to use while parsing, separated by commas.
+Available: text, placeholder, alt, title, hashtag

 ### To Do
 - Make check command to print files and found strings count +